ljw1004/csharpspec/csharp/statements.md

 In order to locate a handler for an exception, `catch` clauses are examined in lexical order.
 A compile-time error occurs if a `catch` clause specifies a type that is the same as, or is derived from, a type that was specified in an earlier `catch` clause for the same `try`.
 Without this restriction, it would be possible to write unreachable `catch` clauses.

-Within a `catch` block, a `throw` statement (§8.9.5) with no expression can be used to re-throw the exception that was caught by the `catch` block.
+Within a `catch` block, a `throw` statement ([The throw statement](statements.md#the-throw-statement)) with no expression can be used to re-throw the exception that was caught by the `catch` block.
 Assignments to an exception variable do not alter the exception that is re-thrown.

 In the example
 ```csharp